blog-newborn

 Plaintiffs have been known to seek damages for harm caused by the unwanted pregnancy and birth, medical expenses, and lost wages.

 In Connecticut, medical malpractice cases related to childbirth typically have a two-year statute of limitations once the injury occurs or three years from discovery.
 If you’ve given birth, only to find an injury occurred or a doctor hadn’t informed you of a potential defect, you may have a claim.
-For more information or to talk with an experienced malpractice attorney, contact one of our Connecticut locations.
+For more information or to talk with an experienced Connecticut medical malpractice lawyer, contact one of our Connecticut locations.